anoma/anoma/README.md

 [linux](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git).

-New code should be based on `base`, and no attempt to keep it up to sync with `main` should be had.
+New code should be based on `base`, and no attempt to keep it up to sync with `main` should be made.
 When one's topic is ready, just submit a PR on github and a maintainer will handle any merge conflicts.

 There are bi-weekly releases, so do not be afraid if a maintainer says